Have a read on below at some quick stats and facts on the Columbus Blue Jackets to get you started:

 By the 2012-13 lockout season, the Blue Jackets were beginning to look stronger, having traded their talisman captain, Rick Nash, this was quite surprising.
 While only 48 games were played, they finished with a record of 24-17-7, only 5 less wins then they’d had the previous season in nearly half the games.

 Good business on behalf of the franchise’s new General Manager, Jarmo Kekelainen, saw the club make strong trades such as Vezina trophy winner, Sergei Bobrovsky, helping to prepare the Blue Jackets for the future.

 The 2013-14 season saw the Blue Jackets switch from the Central Division in the Western Conference, where they had played every previous season, to the Eastern Conferences’ newly formed, Metropolitan Division.

 This switch would prove to be a fortuitous one for the Blue Jackets, as they would have their best season since the inception of the club.
 Finishing the year 43-32-7, for 93 points, the Blue Jackets secured their second ever playoff qualification, which they would once again lose in the first round, a 4-2 defeat to the Pittsburgh Penguins.

-The 2020/21 campaign will mark the Blue Jackets 20th season in the NHL, they go into it in a weaker position than the previous year, having lost their star man Pierre-Luc Dubois to the Winnipeg Jets.
+The 2020-21 campaign marked the Blue Jackets 20th season in the NHL, and they went into it in a weaker position than the previous year, having lost their star man Pierre-Luc Dubois to the Winnipeg Jets.

-Following their 81 point, 33 win, 22 loss and 15 overtime loss 2019/20 season, the Columbus Blue Jackets finished 6th in the Metropolitan Division and 9th in the Eastern Conference.
+Following their 48 point, 18 win, 26 loss, 12 overtime loss 2020-21 season, the Columbus Blue Jackets finished in last place in the Central Division and in 28th place in the NHL overall.

 Still got some burning questions about the Columbus Blue Jackets?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!